ecmwf/metview-python/docs/api/icon/odb_visualiser.rst

     :param odb_nb_rows: Specifies the maximum number of rows in the result.
 If -1 is given here the number of rows is not limited in the output.
 The default value is -1.
-    :type odb_nb_rows: number
+    :type odb_nb_rows: number, default: -1

     :param odb_coordinates_unit: Specifies the units of the geographical co-ordinates in the input ODB.
-The possible values are: degrees and radians.
-The default is degrees.
+The possible values are: "degrees" and radians.
+The default is "degrees".

          For older ODBs column latlon_rad@desc tells us the geographical co-ordinate units.
-Its 0 value indicates degrees while 1 means radians.
-Newer ODBs, especially the ones retrieved from MARS, as a generic rule, always use degrees as geographical co-ordinate units.
+Its 0 value indicates "degrees" while 1 means radians.
+Newer ODBs, especially the ones retrieved from MARS, as a generic rule, always use "degrees" as geographical co-ordinate units.
-    :type odb_coordinates_unit: str
+    :type odb_coordinates_unit: str, default: "degrees"

     :param odb_binning: Specifies the :func:`binning` to create gridded data out of scattered data when the ``odb_plot_type`` is xy_binning.
     :type odb_binning: str

-    :param fail_on_empty_output: When it is set to Yes the icon will not fail if the resulting ODB is empty (in Macro the return value is nil while in Python it is None`).
-Otherwise when it is set to No the icon will ``fail_on_empty_output``.
-The default value is Yes.
+    :param fail_on_empty_output: When it is set to "yes" the icon will not fail if the resulting ODB is empty (in Macro the return value is nil while in Python it is None`).
+Otherwise when it is set to "no" the icon will ``fail_on_empty_output``.
+The default value is "yes".
-    :type fail_on_empty_output: str
+    :type fail_on_empty_output: {"yes", "no"}, default: "yes"

     :rtype: None